PlusPackaging Get expert help

 3. Production: 2–4 weeks

-4. Shipping: 3-10 days (depending on location)
+4. Shipping: 3–10 days depending on location

-All in, you’re looking at 4-8 weeks from concept to delivery for most custom packaging.
+All in, plan for roughly 4–8 weeks from concept to delivery for most custom orders.
+If you’re launching a product or prepping for a busy season, work backward from your ship date and order early.
+Brands that want one partner to handle design, production, and fulfillment often use our all-in-one packaging service to compress that timeline.All in, you’re looking at 4-8 weeks from concept to delivery for most custom packaging.
 Plan accordingly if you’re launching a new product or preparing for a busy season.

 Branding and Customer Experience

-• Reinforce your brand identity
+• Reinforce your brand identity at the doorstep

-• Create a memorable unboxing experience
+• Create a memorable, photo-worthy unboxing experience

 • Encourage social sharing and word-of-mouth